 As the title suggests, we feel abandoned in Australia.
-Our flights have been cancelled, our rescheduled flights have been cancelled and no-one is answering our calls.
-This pandemic has truly brought the world to its knees and we’ve been stranded in Australia.
+Flights home have been cancelled, rescheduled flights have been cancelled and no-one is answering our calls.
+The coronavirus brought the world to it’s knees and left us abandoned in Australia.
 Luckily though, we managed to book tickets on a flight next Sunday and now praying that it does not get cancelled and we can get to Perth!

 Why Are We Still Travelling?